1906 English cricket season

-1906 was the 17th season of County Championship cricket in England.
+The 1906 English cricket season was the 17th since the beginning of the County Championship.
 The title was decided in the final round of matches with Kent County Cricket Club finishing just ahead of Yorkshire.
 George Hirst completed a unique "double Double" of 2,385 runs and 208 wickets.
 Tom Hayward broke Bobby Abel’s 1901 record for the most runs scored in a first-class season.